www.BillSmithBooks.com BillSmithBooks.com

 Good Writing Habits.
 Write as often as possible.
 There is no way around putting in the "seat time."

 "Waiting for inspiration to strike" will only waste an awful lot of precious writing time.
-So will surfing the web, reading books on writing, and most other forms of procrastination.
+So will surfing the web, reading books on writing, and many other forms of procrastination.

+Learn from Others.
 Read other authors with a critical eye to see how they do things.
 Learn from them.
-Analyze their work to see how you can improve your own skills -- study how they handle scene transitions, plot, characterization, dialogue and all of the other elements of good storytelling.
+Analyze their work to see how you can improve your own skills -- study how they handle scene transitions, plot, characterization, dialogue, and all of the other elements of good storytelling.

 Silence The Inner Critic.
 Silence that "internal critic" who tries to stop you from being successful.
 That's the voice that says your writing is terrible, that you'll never be successful, that writing is a waste of time...whatever your preferred flavor of self-doubt happens to be.